DC92/dev/assets/MyOl/README.md

 * All tiles viewed once will be kept in the explorer's cache for a few days
 * This application does not record your track
 * Works well on Android with Chrome, Edge & Samsung Internet, a little less well with Firefox & Safari
-* Not tested on iOs
+* Tested on iOS7 (iPhone5s) Safari, FireFox, Chrome

 LAYERS KEYS
 ===========